grossrc/DigiKey_Organizer/README.md

 ## DigiKey Part Organizer
 <a href="https://www.buymeacoffee.com/ryonicle" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

 This program enables users to *scan, store, browse, and check out* DigiKey packages using a local storage system.
 It provides an easy way to track available parts, reuse components in future projects, and maintain a clear view of inventory.
-The system’s main goal is to simplify part management, minimize waste, and reduce costs.
+The system’s main goal is to simplify part management, minimize waste, and reduce costs associated with the electronics/PCB design process.

 # Scanning (stocking)